 5. Couple's Book Club

 Choose one book a month and both read it (but don't talk about it).
 Then go out for dinner and discuss.
 Or if you feel like staying in, curl up for an evening of reading.
 Find a book you both enjoy and take turns reading to each other or separate.
+Here are some great reads to get you started.

 6. Roller Skating